 - [Relevance] Do you have working experience in the field of expertise associated with the title that you are applying for?

-- [Term] Does that working experience amount to at least 3 years, gained in the last 5 years?
+- [Term] Does that working experience amount to at least 7 years, with the last 5 years in a Leadership role?

 - [Level] During that time, did you bear responsibility for (part of) the governance and decision-making process in your organisation(s) when it comes to the field of expertise associated with the title that you are applying for?
 Or, in the case of external staff (e.g. consultants), were you an advisor with more than non-committal influence on the governance and decision-making process?